 If you succeed in your claim for disability benefits, you’ll generally be offered payments back-dating to the date of disability and then adding the required elimination period.
 This means it’s key to select a date of disability that reflects when you were no longer able to perform your occupation (even if you could still drive, travel, or engage in other activities).
 An experienced disability attorney can help you sift through your medical records, notes, and other documents to better target an accurate disability date.

-Dell & Schaefer has helped hundreds of claimants apply for disability benefits with Liberty Mutual.
+Dell & Schaefer has helped hundreds of claimants apply for disability benefits with Lincoln Financial.
 We’re familiar with the process, what Lincoln Financial looks for, and what you’ll need to prove to be approved for disability benefits.
 Schedule your FREE consultation today to learn more about your options or discuss your claim with a member of our experienced network of disability insurance attorneys.